cosmos/stargate-launch/README.md

 To find out how to fill in this information please visit: <https://docs.tendermint.com/master/tendermint-core/state-sync.html>

-Additionally, some nodes in the network must take state sync snapshots, which are configured in app.toml:
+Additionally, some nodes in the network must take state sync snapshots, which are configured in `app.toml`:

 Snapshot-interval specifies the block interval at which local state sync snapshots are taken (0 to disable).
 Must be a multiple of pruning-keep-every.